1) Do I need a referral to see Dr Asif?

 10) What is mole mapping?

-There is a lot of misconceptions about what is commonly referred as 'mole mapping'.
-Technological innovation in digital photography has led to development of serial monitoring of moles/skin lesions using sophisticated software platforms.
-Whole body photography using such programs can aid in the early diagnosis of subtle changes in moles and early detection of skin cancers, mainly melanomas.
+There are a lot of misconceptions about what is commonly referred to as 'mole mapping'.
+Technological innovation in digital photography has led to the development of serial monitoring of moles/skin lesions using sophisticated software platforms.
+Whole-body photography using such programs can aid in the early diagnosis of subtle changes in moles and the early detection of skin cancers, mainly melanomas.

 11) How much does it cost to have a skin check?